LawSwen/ML-Projects/README.md

-This project predicts the revenue stream of a set of hotels based on their features.
+This project predicts the revenue stream of set of hotels based on their features.
-Due the messiness of the data, Feature Engineering methods were used to extract interactions feature from the data.
+Due to the messiness of the data, Feature Engineering methods were used to extract interactions feature from the data.